harness/ff-javascript-client-sdk/README.md

 cf.off()
 ```

-On closing your application, call `cf.close()` to close the stream.
+On closing your application, call `cf.close()` to close the event stream.

 ```js
 cf.close();